« December 2009 »

 The 4th Camel Company was formed in Egypt on 31 January 1916 from volunteers drawn out of the 4th and 8th Infantry Brigades.
 On 16 December 1916 the 4th Camel Company was absorbed into the 1st Camel Battalion.
 The Battalion was disbanded on 25 July 1918 with all the available personnel forming 14th Light Horse Regiment.

-Following the success of the Camel Companies in the Western Desert, ten more companies were formed from the various British units excess Light Horse reinforcements in the various training depots.
+Following the success of the Camel Companies in the Western Desert, over time, ten more companies were formed from the various British units excess Light Horse reinforcements in the various training depots.

 5th Camel Company